-Who is responsible for providing support in school All staff/ First Aider Chantal August Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc
+Who is responsible for providing support in school All staff/ First Aider Chantal August Describe medical needs and give dequipment or devices, environment letails of child's symptoms, triggers, signs, treatments, facilities, al issues etc

 Individual healthcare plan continued...

 See Medical Consent Form for: Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision details.